vhaghani26/python_focus_group/Session_03/session3.md

 ## Installing Python

 Now that we have set up GitHub and made some files, we are going to try making our first Python script.
 This requires us to install Python.
 Based on your operating system, the instructions for installation vary.
 I have included some helpful sources that will walk you through how to install Python.
-For those of you who already use Python or are doing this in `spitfire` or `epigenerate`, you can use the command `module load anaconda3` to load Python.

 **Note for Cluster Users**: The default version of Python in the cluster is OLD, so you need to specify `anaconda3` so you are using Python 3 instead of Python 2 (the default).